-While these seepage rates will be facility-specific, generic seepage rates of between 0 - 10% of return waters have been quoted within the nickel industry (Mt Keith Nickel 1996, ANCOLD, pers.
-Comm.) and can be applied to the zinc industry.
+While these seepage rates will be facility-specific, generic seepage rates of between 0 - 10% of return waters have been quoted within the nickel industry (Mt Keith Nickel 1996, ANCOLD, pers. comm.) and can be applied to the lead industry.